We are committed to providing quality healthcare and positive patient experiences, and what you think about your care is important to us.

 We endeavour to investigate your complaint within 20 working days from the date of acknowledgement.
 We will tell you if this will take longer and the reasons this is necessary.

-Where extensive investigations are required, you will be kept informed in writing monthly or at agreed intervals until the matter is resolved.
+Where extensive investigations are required, you will be kept informed in writing on a monthly basis, or at agreed intervals until the matter is resolved.

 If you want independent support to help you during the complaint process, you may wish to use the free advocacy services available (detailed above).